 You’d think our web design package is insanely expensive, like a Daiwa Black Label PF Series Fishing Rod.

 We’re on your paint shop’s side.

 If you have to pay exorbitant fees towards getting a great website, how will it benefit us when you don’t make it in the long run?

 If you don’t have a good-looking, practical website for your paint company, you’re missing out on serious marketing opportunities.

 A Bay Marketing Co website, should you choose the automatic posting options, lets you reach people in three places.

 Best of all, you bring those people onto your website where you can get them to do what you want them to do.

-Get yourself a great website at an excellent price and start getting more paint buyers through your door.
+Get yourself a great marketing package at an excellent price and start getting more paint buyers through your door.